uwhackweek/hackweeks-as-a-service/docs/services/education-consultant.md

 ## Specific Activities

-* offer a series of tutorials to hackweek organizers for best practices in data science pedagogy
+* Offer a series of tutorials to hackweek organizers for best practices in data science pedagogy.
-* facilitate peer feedback sessions for hackweek tutorial leads as they develop content
+* Facilitate peer feedback sessions for hackweek tutorial leads as they develop content.
-* offer tutorials during the hackweek to teach participants about strategies for teamwork and collaboration
+* Offer tutorials during the hackweek to teach participants about strategies for teamwork and collaboration.

 `````{dropdown} **People With Experience in this Role**
 :open: